Fee Adjustment (Refund) Policy

 Refund Policy – Rules & Exclusions

-The 100% fee adjustment period is applicable for students who withdraw from the University or drop below full-time status prior to the first day of classes for the semester, not the first day that a particular course meets.
+The 100% fee adjustment period is applicable for students who withdraw from the University or drop below full-time status during the first week of classes for the semester, as published on the refund dates on the USBS fee calendar.

 A full (100%) fee adjustment of mandatory fees will be provided to students called to active military or National Guard service during the semester.
 Housing and meal ticket charges may be prorated based on usage.
 A full (100%) fee adjustment will also be provided for courses cancelled by the University or in the case of the death of the student during the semester.
 Please go to the Financial Aid for specific information on the return of federal financial aid funds for students who withdraw from the University.

-The 75% fee adjustment period is applicable for students who withdraw from the University or drop below full-time status on the first day of classes for the term through the fourteenth calendar day of the semester for fall and spring terms.
-The 75% fee adjustment period is modified for summer and other short terms.
+The 50% fee adjustment period is applicable for students who withdraw from the University or drop below full-time status on the first day of classes for the term through the tenth calendar day of the semester for fall and spring terms.
+The 50% fee adjustment period is modified for summer and other short terms.

 Students that have withdrawn during the term and who have received Federal Direct